-As language became more inventive and skillful, rules and syntax governing its use became more and more the norm.
-Parallel to this the use of religious and ritual processes designed to alter the state of the human being also developed.
-This sophistication of both language and gestures perhaps parallels the awareness of the force or power of language and of symbols.
-Early icons, carvings, sculptures and paintings depict humans in ritualistic poses (known also as a gestural pose) as well as depicting hand gestures or mudras.
+As language became more inventive and skilful, rules and syntax governing its use became more and more the norm.
+Parallel to this, the use of religious and ritual processes designed to alter the state of the human was also developed.
+This sophistication of both language and gestures perhaps parallels the awareness of the force or power of language and symbols.
+Early icons, carvings, sculptures, and paintings depict humans in ritualistic poses (known also as a gestural pose) as well as depicting hand gestures or mudras.

 In the countries of Asia where the religious or philosophical were seen as parallel to the martial and secular, attempts to elevate the rank of warrior to initiate was probably exemplified by the monks of Shaolin in western China.
 These monks became expert martial artists as they needed to defend themselves against petty bandits and rogue states.
-Their high art form and prowess and almost supernatural capacity was ritualized with mudras and gestures that either symbolized the need to stay pure in heart and mind, and to impart physiological changes in their state to help them fight in such remarkable ways.
+Their high art form prowess and almost supernatural capacity were ritualized with mudras and gestures that either symbolized the need to stay pure in heart and mind and to impart physiological changes in their state to help them fight in such remarkable ways.